jasongrimes/grimesit-mm/_pages/services.md

 stacked together like bricks or a card deck.
 A full-stack developer can work with all the technologies in the stack.

-Web application stacks generally include: user interfaces, data, business logic, and APIs.
+Web application stacks generally include user interfaces, data, business logic, and APIs.

 ### User interfaces